AliAmini93/ViViT-Medical-Video-Classification/README.md

 3. **Model Prediction:** The trained ViViT model predicts the class for each video sample.
 4. **Label Mapping:** Both actual and predicted labels are mapped to their respective class names as defined in the dataset.

+## Future Works and Improvements

+While the current implementation of the ViViT model demonstrates effective video classification, there are several avenues for further enhancement and exploration:

+### Hyperparameter Optimization
+-Hyperparameter optimization plays a critical role in fine-tuning machine learning models to achieve the best performance.
+For this project, hyperparameters were initially selected through an empirical approach, focusing on balancing model complexity and computational efficiency.
+However, to further enhance the model's performance, a systematic hyperparameter search was conducted using Bayesian Optimization.

+### Potential Enhancements
+1. **Data Augmentation for Videos:** Implementing video-specific data augmentation techniques can enhance the model's ability to generalize and improve its robustness against overfitting.
+2. **Advanced Regularization Schemes:** Exploring and applying more sophisticated regularization methods could lead to better training stability and model performance.
+3. **Experimentation with Transformer Variants:** As suggested in the original ViViT paper, experimenting with different variants of the transformer model, such as factorized self-attention or spatio-temporal attention, could yield improvements in classification accuracy and computational efficiency.